deep-diver/fb-group-post-fetcher/README.md

 $ python main.py --since 2020-01-10 --until 2020-01-20 --limit weights-reactions=0.5 --weights-shares=0.8 --weights-comments=1
 ```

-## Requirements
+## Requirements (Mantatory)

-You must specify the following two values via `.env`. `.env` is something you need to create on your own.
+You must specify the following four values via `.env`. `.env` is something you need to create on your own.

 ### Facebook Specific Information